-Curriculum Area Carnegie Units Required Subjects English 4 • English • English I II Mathematics 4 Algebra I + two (2) additional math courses above Algebra I Science 4 Biology I + two (2) additional science courses above Biology I Social Studies 4 1 World History Economics 1 U.S. History Mississippi 1⁄2 U.S. Government Physical Education 1/2 Health 1/2 Art 1 College and Career Readiness 1 Must occur in the student's junior or senior year, or in the student completion of a 4-year sequence.
-Technology or Computer Science 1 Additional Electives 8 Must meet CPC requirements for MS IHLs Total Units Required 28
+Curriculum Area Carn egie Units Required Subjects

+English 4 • English I • English II

+Mathematics 4 Algebra I + two (2) additional math courses above Algebra I

+Science 4 Biology I + two (2) additional science courses above Biology I

+Social Studies 4 • 1 World History • 1⁄2 Economics

+• 1 U.S. History • 1⁄2 Mississippi Studies

+• 1⁄2 U.S. Government

+Physical Education 1/2

+Health 1/2

+Arts 1

+College and Career 1 Must occur in the student's junior or senior year, or in the

+Readiness student completion of a 4-year sequence.

+Technology or 1

+Computer Science

+Additional Electives 8 Must meet 2 advanced electives of the CPC

+requirements for MS IHLs

+Total Units Required 28

-Additional Requirements for Distinguished Academic Endorsement
+Additional Requirements

-Earn an overall GPA of 3.0.

-Courses must meet Mississippi IHL CPC- recommended requirements.

-Earn national college readiness benchmarks on each subtest established by ACT of 18 in English and 22 in Math or SAT equivalency subscore.

-Earn four additional Carnegie Units for a total of 28.
-Must successfully complete one of the following:

-One AP course with a B or higher and take the appropriate AP exam

-One Diploma Program-IB course with a B or higher and take the appropriate IB exams

-One academic dual credit course with a B or higher in the course
+- Earn an overall GPA of 3.0. - Courses must meet Mississippi IHL college preparatory curriculum (CPC). - Earn national college readiness benchmarks on each subtest established by ACT of 18 in English and 22 in Math or SAT equivalency subscore. - Earn four additional Carnegie Units for a total of 28. - Must successfully complete one of the following: - One AP course with a B or higher and take the appropriate AP exam - One Diploma Program-IB course with a B or higher and take the appropriate IB exams - •One academic dual credit course with a B or higher in the course

+March 2018

+Notes